babab/simphplist/README.md

 Simphplist is a mini-framework with anti-framework features.
-A collection of losely coupled components, that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, object mapper, authentication, validation, typechecking).
+A collection of losely coupled components, that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (routing, MySQL handling, object mapper, authentication, validation, typechecking).

 You can use it as a minimalistic base for writing custom (frameworks for) applications.
 Simphplist is carefully designed to allow using it